 Scope note:

 This property associates an instance of socExx Trigger Event Template with the type (E55 Type) of the E5 Event which would trigger the planned activity.
-Typically the instance of E5 Event is not known when the planned activity and the trigger template are being produced, so it cannot be specified.
+Typically, the instance of E5 Event is not known when the planned activity and trigger template are produced, so it cannot be specified.

 Examples: